Hurricane man arrested on two murder charges for Culloden, Hurricane shootings

-CULLODEN, W.Va. — A Hurricane, West Virginia, man was jailed overnight Wednesday and charged with two counts of murder in connection to two drive-by shooting deaths in Culloden and Hurricane.
+CULLODEN — A Hurricane, West Virginia, man was jailed overnight Wednesday and charged with two counts of murder in connection with two drive-by shooting deaths in Culloden and Hurricane.

 The first shooting was reported about 2:30 p.m.
 Monday at Maury Village Apartments, near Mount Vernon Road in Hurricane.
 The victim, John Glaspell, was shot multiple times and died shortly after at CAMC Teays Valley Hospital.